The Impact of the Higgs on Einstein's Gravity: Acknowledgments

 \section{Acknowledgments}

-VBB thanks Conselho Nacional de Desenvolvimento Científico e Tecnol\' ogico (CNPq) for partial financial support of the research project no 305835/2016-5.
+VBB thanks Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\' ogico (CNPq) for partial financial support of the research project no 305835/2016-5.
 MDM thanks prof. S. Deser for a valuable comment on a previous version of this report.
-Both authors wish to add a posthumous thanks to prof. Leite Lopes for his magnificent insights on gauge fields and the Higgs mechanism.
+Both authors wish to add a posthumous thanks to prof. Leite Lopes.